 I’d come to the coffee shop in order to write about something that had happened to me a couple of nights before this incident: I’d been out with a friend and after saying good-bye was walking home along Geary Boulevard which is pretty dark at night due to the many trees blocking the light from the street lamps.
 Nearing the Cathedral, I realized I was the only person walking on that stretch of the street.
 I then saw a woman coming down the hill.
 When she got within about thirty feet of me she looked up and noticed me for the first time.
 She quickly stepped off the sidewalk and walked in the street until she’d gotten around me.
 I was taken aback by her action.
 I wanted to yell out to her, “Hey, it’s OK; I’m not going to hurt you!”

 Of course, she hadn’t seen me; what she had seen was the silhouette of a tall male walking toward her.
 She had rapidly assessed the odds of me being a danger to her and then made a quick decision to avoid me.
-At first I was indignant—“Don’t you realize who I am?!”
-Then angry—“How dare you make assumptions about me!”
-And then sad—“Why did she have to be afraid of someone she doesn’t even know?”
+At first I was indignant: “Don’t you realize who I am?!”
+Then angry: “How dare you make assumptions about me!”
+And then sad: “Why are you afraid of someone you don’t even know?”

-Then I realized that I’ve done the very same thing many times in my life and as I continued home thought about how this happens to black men all the time.
-Countless times over the years I had done just that: made a judgment about a man, usually of color, often young, and presumed they were liable to harm me and so walked out into the street.
-I could always rationalize it by saying that I did the same thing when approached rowdy white men, or that the instinct for self-preservation had prompted me to do what I did, or that people of color assess the same cues and make the same suppositions in order to look out for their own wellbeing.
+I then realized that I’d done the very same thing many times in my life and as I continued home thought about how this happens to black men all the time.
+Countless times over the years I had done just that: made a judgment about a man, usually of color, often young, and presumed they would likely harm me, so walked out into the street.
+I could always rationalize it by saying that I did the same thing when approached by rowdy white men, or that the instinct for self-preservation had prompted me to do what I did, or that people of color assess the same cues and make the same suppositions in order to look out for their own wellbeing.

-Then, maybe, someday, I’ll more often be able to judge people for who they are and what they do and not by their race, class, or gender.
+Then, maybe, someday, I’ll more often be able to judge people for who they are and what they do and not by their outward appearance.